Andrew Cameron’s cellphone rang as he drove to work on March 18. It was 6:30 a.m., the sky beginning to brighten.

 Johns Hopkins research showed the devastating reach of the disease among injecting drug users in Baltimore, propelling the city to establish a lifesaving needle exchange program in 1994.

-When antiretroviral therapy, a combination of drugs to suppress the HIV virus, was introduced in 1996, it saved even more lives and turned a death sentence into a chronic disease.
-Patients with HIV can now keep the virus at bay—and dramatically reduce the risk of infecting others—with one to three pills per day.
-And PrEP, or pre-exposure prophylaxis, is a new prevention method in which people who do not have HIV take a pill every day to reduce their risk of becoming infected.
+When antiretroviral therapy, a combination of drugs to suppress HIV, was introduced in 1996, it saved even more lives and turned a death sentence into a chronic disease.
+Patients with HIV can now keep the virus at bay—and dramatically reduce the risk of HIV transmission—with one to three pills per day.
+And PrEP, or pre-exposure prophylaxis, is a new prevention method in which people who do not have HIV take a pill every day to reduce their risk of acquiring the virus.

 But even streamlined regimens can be challenging, particularly for people who are poor or unstably housed, says Errol Fields.
 The pediatrician and other Johns Hopkins experts are working to cut a diagnosis rate that stubbornly hovers around 50,000 U.S. cases per year, while researchers zero in on strategies that could lead to a cure.